 Fieldwire is an intuitive, easy-to-use, and scalable field management platform where your entire team can collaborate and share data with each other in real-time.
 This powerful platform enables you to assign tasks, view updated drawings, and align the job site and office.
 It can record as-built project data to create an indisputable history of work performed.
 It also lets you track statuses, document inconsistencies, and mark up designs with notes, photos, and videos.All paid Fieldwire plans include unlimited sheets and projects so that you never have to worry about a price increase as you add employees to your organization, making it great for a growing business.

 Wearable technology offers the opportunity to enhance safety, prevent the possibility of injuries, and improve the overall quality of life for construction workers.
 Every contractor should be actively investigating and evaluating how the recent innovations in wearable technologies can enhance their business.

 Triax's solutions are scalable and low maintenance capable of connecting any construction site or heavy industrial environment without needing WiFi or GPS coverage.
 Utilizing their proprietary communication system, rugged hardware, and user-friendly dashboard, you can gain a real-time bird's eye view into the status of your project portfolio.

 Even small upgrades to your construction business processes can have major effects on your revenue, and the efficiency that a good time clock app can bring to your process can be invaluable.
-If you would like to find out whether Workyard Crew is right for your business, fill out this short form to get a free, no strings attached quote.
+If you would like to find out whether Workyard Crew is right for your business, click the button below to get a free, no strings attached quote.